 Squash is also rich in lutein and zeaxanthin, carotenoids or plant pigments found in the eyes that can improve memory and processing speed, one study found.

-Cherries are a nutritional powerhouse and one of the best summer for kids.
+Cherries are a nutritional powerhouse and one of the best summer superfoods for kids.

-Cherries are an excellent source of potassium, a mineral that helps to regulate fluid levels in the body and counteracts the effects of sodium—a good thing if your kids are filling up on salty fare this summer.
+Cherries are an excellent source of potassium, a mineral that helps to regulate fluid levels in the body and counteracts the effects of sodium—a good thing if your kids eat high-sodium foods.

 They also contain quercetin, a plant pigment and an antioxidant that helps balance blood pressure.